 (b) The initial tabulation of ballots shall be completed no later than 6:00 a.m. on the day following an election day.

 (c) Any ballot the validity of which cannot be established upon receipt shall be retained by the clerk and shall not be commingled with ballots for which validity has been established until the validity of the ballot in question can be verified by the clerk.
 No ballot shall be included in an initial tabulation until the clerk has determined its validity.
 The clerk shall make reasonable efforts to determine the validity of ballots within seven days following an election day.
+No ballot shall be validated beyond the seventh day following an election.

 (d) Any initial recount provided by law shall include only ballots verified for the purpose of the initial tabulation.
 In no event shall a recount of an initial tabulation include ballots the validity of which could not be verified by 6:00 a.m. on the day following an election day.